-Antibiotics are a category of drugs which are referred to as “antimicrobials,” which means they inhibit the growth of or kills bacteria, without causing significant damage to the person (host).
+Antibiotics are a category of drugs, and we refer them as “antimicrobials,” which means they inhibit the growth of bacteria without causing significant damage to the person using them.

-The food we eat has the capacity to harm or heal us and in the following article, foods that act as natural antibiotics are discussed.
-One of the main problems with understanding which foods offer antibiotic qualities, is that with so much misinformation available, many people walk away from researching and reading, feeling confused and have not truly been provided with accurate information.
-The following information is designed to provide the reader with a better understanding of which foods offer the best antibiotic properties and what it can do for their body.
+The food we eat can harm or heal us, and in the following article, we will discuss foods that act as natural antibiotics.
+One of the biggest problems with understanding which foods offer antibiotic qualities is misinformation.
+Many people walk away from researching and reading, feeling confused that they have not truly received accurate information.
+The following information is designed to provide you with a better understanding of which foods offer the best antibiotic properties and what these foods can do for your body.

-The following is a list of foods that contain natural antibiotic qualities and properties and specific information relating to what it offers to a person health wise:
+The following article provides a list of foods that contain natural antibiotic qualities.
+This text also features accurate information relating to what these foods offer to a person health wise.

-Garlic: garlic has been a natural antibiotic used since ancient times.
-Garlic in the diet helps reduce cholesterol, triglycerides and blood pressure, and also helps thin the blood and acts as an expectorant and decongestant.
+Garlic has been a natural antibiotic used since ancient times.
+Garlic in the diet helps reduce cholesterol, triglycerides and blood pressure, helps thin the blood, and acts as an expectorant and decongestant.
 In the past, garlic was used for its antimicrobial properties in World War I to treat typhus and dysentery, and during World War II it was used to ward off sepsis (blood poisoning).
-Modern research has shown that garlic has extensive antibiotic properties.
-Japanese, Russians, English and American scientists have conducted extensive research which shows a diet which contains regular amounts of garlic can reduce the risk of stroke, hypertension, tumors, and certain forms of cancer and can help with treatment of the common cold.
+Modern research has shown that garlic has great antibiotic properties.
+Japanese, Russian, English and American scientists have conducted extensive research which shows a diet which contains amounts of garlic reduces the risk of stroke, hypertension, tumors, and certain forms of cancer and can help with treatment of the common cold.

-Onions: a close relative of garlic, onions have also been shown to have excellent antibiotic properties with a history of usage dating back to ancient Rome.
-There is a long list of beneficial medicinal properties which has been directly attributed to the onion such as; herbal analgesia, anti-inflammatory substance, increases circulation, alleviating angina, and used in the treatment of the common cold and flu, and for people who have a persistent cough.
+A close relative of garlic, onions have also been shown to have excellent antibiotic properties with a history of usage dating back to ancient Rome.
+There is an extensive list of beneficial medicinal properties — onions are a herbal analgesic with an anti-inflammatory substance that increases circulation and alleviates angina.
+Onions are traditionally used in the treatment of the common cold and flu, and for people who have a persistent cough.

-Honey: has long been used as a traditional topical treatment for wound infections and has shown to be effective against certain antibiotic-resistant bacterial strains.
-Honey has been shown to have a broad range of antimicrobial action against a broad range of both fungi and bacteria.
+Honey has long been used as a traditional topical treatment for wound infections and has shown to be effective against certain antibiotic-resistant bacterial strains.
+Honey has been demonstrated to have a broad range of antimicrobial action against a broad range of both fungi and bacteria.
 Further research is ongoing to determine further all the healthful benefits of honey’s antibiotic properties.

-Australian Tea Tree Oil: comes from a small, fragrant evergreen tree and is sold in health food stores.
-The substance can be applied topically to treat fingernail fungus, slow healing wounds and sores.
+This amazing oil comes from a small, fragrant evergreen tree and you'll find it in health food stores.
+Its substance can be applied topically to treat fingernail fungus, slow healing wounds, and sores.

-Fruits containing vitamin C: fruits high in vitamin C are recommended because they can help stave off or eliminate certain infectious bacteria.
-Vitamin C is essential for growth and development, and serves in the function of skin repair.
-The substance is very important in wound healing, strengthens the human immune system and increases the body’s ability to resist infection.
-Studied first in the 1930’s by Dr. Fred Klenner at the University of North Carolina, the antibiotic action of vitamin C was shown to help patients heal from snake bites, viral and bacterial infections.
-Fruits rich in vitamin C include; kiwi, strawberries, oranges, pineapple, honeydew melon, mangoes, plums and watermelon.
+Fruits high in vitamin C are recommended because they can help stave off or eliminate certain infectious bacteria.
+Vitamin C is essential for growth and development and serves the function of skin repair.
+Vitamin C is critical in wound healing, it strengthens your immune system and increases your body’s ability to resist infection.
+Studied first in the 1930s by Dr. Fred Klenner at the University of North Carolina, the antibiotic action of vitamin C was shown to help patients heal from snake bites, viral and bacterial infections.
+Fruits rich in vitamin C include kiwi, strawberries, oranges, pineapple, honeydew melon, mangoes, plums, and watermelon.

-Vegetables rich in vitamin C: due to the high vitamin C content of some vegetables, the following foods can serve as a natural antibiotic as well; cabbage, kale, Brussels sprouts, cauliflower, broccoli, asparagus, tomatoes and spinach.
+Due to the high vitamin C content of some vegetables, the following foods can serve as a natural antibiotic as well; cabbage, kale, Brussels sprouts, cauliflower, broccoli, asparagus, tomatoes, and spinach.

-Fermented foods: these are foods that are prepared with microorganisms, mainly bacteria.
-The foods can also be considered as a form of natural antibiotics because they reintroduce friendly bacteria into the body.
-Fermented foods are often recommended in conjunction with traditional antibiotic treatment because while the underlying disease is being treated and bacteria is being killed, a person will be less likely to develop a secondary infection due to the decrease of normal bacterial body flora.
+We prepare fermented foods with microorganisms, mainly bacteria.
+Therefore, fermented foods can also be considered as a form of natural antibiotics because they reintroduce friendly bacteria into the body.
+These foods are often recommended in conjunction with traditional antibiotic treatment because, while antibiotics treat the underlying disease and kill the bacteria, a person will less likely develop a secondary side effect such as diarrhea due to the decrease of normal bacterial body flora.

-Eucalyptus: used as a powerful decongestant, has a very crisp, easy-to-recognize odor.
-Eucalyptus is a natural antiseptic which kills certain funguses, bacteria and viruses.
-Can be steeped and made into an herbal tea.
+Eucalyptus is used as a powerful decongestant and has a very fresh, easy-to-recognize odor.
+Eucalyptus is a natural antiseptic which kills certain fungi, bacteria, and viruses.
+It can be steeped and made into an herbal tea.

-Goldenseal: a powerful and potent immune system stimulant which medical research has shown to block streptococci bacteria from colonizing within the human body.
-Native American Indians have also used goldenseal in the treatment of certain types of fungal and protozoa infections.
+Goldenseal is a powerful and potent immune system stimulant.
+Medical research has shown that Goldenseal blocks streptococci bacteria from colonizing within the human body.
+Native American Indians have also used goldenseal in the treatment of particular types of fungal and protozoa infections.